KECK INSTITUTE FOR SPACE STUDIES

 When I submit my proposal concept, do my 18 core participants all have to finalized?

 No. This list of core participants only needs to be finalized when you submit the full proposal.
-It is helpful, however, to submit as best a list as possible so that the KISS Steering Committee can give you the best feedback possible on the concept itself.
+It is helpful, however, to submit as best a list as possible so that the KISS Steering Committee can give you the best feedback possible.

 When will I get notified that my proposal concept got the green light and to go ahead and submit a full proposal?

 KISS doesn't have a go/no-go policy for the study program call.
-We use the one-page proposal concepts to get an idea of what proposals are coming into the Institute.
+We use the two-page proposal concepts to get an idea of what proposals are coming into the Institute.

 How long can the proposal be?